Arthroscopy: History

 The first operating arthroscope was designed by them, and they worked together to produce the first high-quality color intraarticular photography.
 The field benefited significantly from technological advances, particularly advances in flexible fiber optics during the 1970s and 1980s.

 Canadian doctor Robert Jackson is credited with bringing the procedure to the Western world.
 In 1964, Jackson was in Tokyo completing a one-year fellowship and serving as a physician for the Canadian Olympic team.
 While there, he spent time at the clinic of Watanabe learning the thirty year old procedure that had only been used to investigate arthritis in the elderly.
 Jackson returned to Toronto where he continued to practice the technique, eventually becoming "the world's foremost expert on arthroscopy".

 According to Sports Illustrated, "Jackson's particular genius was to recognize a wider application for the procedure than Watanabe ever did."
 Jackson realized the technique could be used for young, athletic patients that had suffered injuries.
 Torn knee cartilage or ligaments previously would require an arthrotomy procedure and might mean a year or more of rehab or the end of a career.
 Jackson believed the less invasive procedure with its smaller incisions would be able to save the career of injured athletes.
 While many were skeptical at first, Jackson's efforts to develop, teach and popularize the procedure helped to prolong the careers of athletes such as Bobby Orr, Willis Reed, Joan Benoit and Mary Lou Retton.
 For this, Jackson was named one of Sports Illustrated's forty most impactful people in sport's history, coming in at #37, and the only doctor on the list.

 Complications

-Arthroscopy is considered a low-risk procedure with a very low rates of serious complications.
+Arthroscopy is considered a low-risk procedure with very low rates of serious complications.
 Commonly, irrigation fluid may leak (extravasates) into the surrounding soft tissue, causing edema which is generally a temporary phenomenon, taking anywhere from 7–15 days to completely settle.
 Rarely, this fluid may be the cause of a serious complication, compartment syndrome.
 However, postarthroscopic glenohumeral chondrolysis (PAGCL) is a rare complication of arthroscopic surgery and involves chondrolysis wherein the articular cartilage of the shoulder undergoes rapid, degenerative changes shortly after arthroscopic surgery.